treasure-data/td-js-sdk/STREAMING_INGESTION.md

 ## Limitations & Changed behavior

 Using Real-time segmentation requires routing enablement from the Backend.
-Please reach out to **Treasure Data Support** and give us the `account`, `database`, and `table` to enable routing fo, and we can do that from the backend.
+Please reach out to **Treasure Data Support** and give us the `account`, `database`, and `table` to enable routing for, and we can do that from the backend.
 We will remove this limitation in the future release.